Moving to uni

 - Storage boxes to keep your space organised

-You'll probably do plenty of work in your room as well as relaxing so consider items that will help you feel comfortable at your desk like a fan, desk tidy and small rubbish bin.
+You'll probably do plenty of work in your room as well as relaxing, so consider bringing items to help you feel comfortable at your desk such as a fan, desk tidy and small rubbish bin.

-You won't need to bring all your clothes at the start of the year.
-But you should pack some essentials and make sure you have outfits for the different types of weather you'll encounter at uni.
+You won't need to bring all your clothes at the start of the year, but you should pack some essentials and make sure you have outfits for different types of weather.